Externships

 Keep in mind that even if you are not matched with your top choice of employer, you will still benefit from visiting another organization and learning about how engineering is applied in the corporate world.

-Are there any consequences if I select an employer to visit, then do not attend on the day of the externship?
+Are there any consequences if I select an employer to visit and then do not attend on the day of the externship?

 Yes.
-If you do not show up for your externship and fail to contact both the employer and the externship coordinator ll in advance, you will lose access to your ECAC Job System account.
-This will block you from using the online system until you come in to meet with the externship coordinator.
-Not showing up is not fair to the employer, who spends time and money preparing for you, as well as to other students who may have wanted to visit that employer.
+If you do not show up for your externship and fail to contact both the employer and the externship coordinator in advance, you will lose access to your 12twenty@Texas account.
+This will block you from using the online system until you meet with the externship coordinator.
+No-showing is unfair to the employer, who has spent time and money preparing for the event.
+Additionally, you have taken away the opportunity for another student to participate.

 Remember, once you select an employer to visit, you are obligated to participate.
-They will be expecting you and will communicate with the Engineering Career Assistance Center if you do not show.
+They will be expecting you and will contact the Engineering Career Assistance Center if you do not attend.